 15 Best Cloud Computing Tools By Category

-Many of these services are SaaS, meaning they provide the infrastructure, software, and other dependencies needed to do specific jobs in the cloud.
+Many of these services are SaaS, providing the infrastructure, software, and other dependencies needed to do specific jobs in the cloud.

 1. CloudZero – Cloud cost intelligence platform (SaaS)

-With CloudZero, SaaS companies can get better visibility into their cloud usage and costs, lower their AWS costs, and increase their ROI.
-CloudZero helps you align cloud costs to the people, processes, and features that generate them.
+With CloudZero, SaaS companies can gain better visibility into their cloud usage and costs, lower their AWS costs, and increase their ROI.
+CloudZero helps them align cloud costs with the people, processes, and features that generate them.

 You can zoom in and view cost intelligence at a granular level, such as: